 Caps and Plugs

-Caps and plugs are used to block the flow of hydraulic fluid in certain parts of the system, usually for maintenance or system testing purposes.
-While caps are used to block the end of a line, plugs are used to block the fitting's interior.
+Caps and plugs are used to seal the ends of hydraulic lines or block internal fittings, often for maintenance or testing purposes.
+Caps seal the end of a line, while plugs block the interior of a fitting.

 Hydraulic Hose Fittings

-Hydraulic hose fittings are specially designed for use with hydraulic hoses.
-They come in many types and sizes, from crimp fittings that provide a secure connection, to reusable fittings that offer flexibility and ease of maintenance.
+Designed specifically for hydraulic hoses, these fittings come in various types and sizes.
+Options range from crimp fittings, which provide secure connections, to reusable fittings that offer flexibility and ease of maintenance.

 The Characteristics and Uses of Threaded Hydraulic Fittings